dmccreary/graph-rag/docs/how-we-built-this-site.md

 ## Python

-MicroSims are about how we use generative AI to create animations and simulations.
-The language of AI is Python.
+The language of data science, machine learning, and AI is Python.
 So we wanted to create a site that could be easily understood by Python developers.
+Mkdocs is the leading documentation tool used by Python developers.

 ## Mkdocs vs. Docusaurus